-The challenge represented by obtaining raw gold in good volumes is that those countries with reliable supplies and sensible regulations are necessarily well established national markets, where the rate of supply is almost precisely correlated to the demand generated by the principal refinery or refineries in that country.
+The challenge represented by obtaining raw gold in good volumes is that those countries with reliable supplies and sensible regulations are well established national markets, where the rate of supply is correlated to the demand generated by the principal refinery or refineries in that country.

 Raw Gold from South Africa?

 Take South Africa as the most conspicuous example of this.
-Any producer that is able to provide more than some 50-100 kg of raw gold every month will have obtained a contract with Rand Refinery.
-Those producers that are too small to obtain a contract of supply with Rand Refinery, will similarly be too small to be of interest to a foreign importer who would likely contract the services of Systech.
+Any producer that is able to provide substantial volumes of raw gold every month will already have obtained a contract with Rand Refinery.
+And those producers that are too small to obtain a contract of supply with Rand Refinery, will also be too small to be of interest to a foreign importer who would likely contract the services of Systech.

 Risks When Dealing With Developing Countries